karollynecosta/aws_solutions_architect-associate/README.md

 CloudTrail Events Retention:
 	Events are stored for 90 days in CloudTrail
-	To keep events beyond this period, log them to S3 and use Athena
+	To keep events beyond this period, log them to S3 and use Athena CloudTrail event log files are encrypted using Amazon S3 server-side encryption (SSE)
 ```

 Aws Config:
 ```
+Is a service that enables you to assess, audit, and evaluate the configurations of your AWS resources.
 Helps with auditing and recording compliance of your Aws resources Helps record configurations and changes over time Questions that can be solved by Aws Config: